Internet-of-People/hydra-airdrop-1/README.md

 **A**: 500,000 Hydra tokens are being distributed in this airdrop.

 **Q**: Is everyone eligible to receive free Hydra tokens?
-**A**: No, only IOP addresses containing more than 2 IOP as of block 71417 (Sunday, December 10, 7:00 PM UTC) are eligible for this airdrop.
+**A**: No, only IOP addresses containing 2 IOP or more as of block 71417 (Sunday, December 10, 7:00 PM UTC) are eligible for this airdrop.
 However, more airdrops are planned for the near future, so keep hodling!

 **Q**: Will every eligible address receive free Hydra tokens?
 **A**: No, tokens will be distributed via a random lottery.
+However, the chance to go empty-handed is almost zero.

 **Q**: So everyone has the same chance of receiving tokens?
 **A**: Not exactly.
 The airdrop is being run as a lottery.
 You can receive tickets based on the number of IOP tokens you own.
-IOP holders are eligible for one lottery entry for every 2 IOP they hold, up to a maximum of 250 tickets (per wallet).
+IOP holders are eligible for one lottery entry for every 2 IOP they hold, up to a maximum of 250 tickets (per address).

 **Q**: Can I do anything to increase my chances?
 **A**: Not any more.
 The distribution of tickets will be based on a snapshot of the IoP blockchain taken at block 71417 and is now fixed.